YumaWorks/yangpp/docs/source/yangpp/introduction.rst

 will be available, so a virtual node cannot be used.

-For example, the 'notification' message header defined in :rfc:`5277` can be defined with a simple YANG++ class:
+For example, the 'notification' message header defined in :rfc:`5277` can be defined with a simple YANG++ message base class containing an 'any notification' statement.

 .. code-block:: yang
-   :emphasize-lines: 11

     class notification {
       base-class message;